MickNabewata/spfx-dfp-explorer/README_EN.md

   - **npm run package**
 1. Go to the Azure management portal and select Azure Active Directory> App Registration Screen> All Applications tab, then SharePoint Online Client Extensibility Web Application Principal.
 1. Add Dynamics CRM> user_impersonation on the API permissions screen.
-1. Upload spfx-dfp-explorer.sppkg to SharePoint app catalog.(The sppkg file will be created in the {SharePoint} folder when you execute the command **npm run package**)
+1. Upload spfx-cds-explorer.sppkg to SharePoint app catalog.(The sppkg file will be created in the {SharePoint} folder when you execute the command **npm run package**)
-1. Add {spfx-dfp-explorer} to your sharepoint site.
+1. Add {spfx-cds-explorer} to your sharepoint site.
-1. Add {Dataflex Pro Explorer} to your site page.
+1. Add {Common Data Service Explorer} to your site page.

 ## Features

-- Executing Dataflex Pro Web API
+- Executing Common Data Service Web API

 You can input method, environtment, endpoint URL, headers, body to test the API.